-Dr. Nickell recently completed her Fear Free Certification©.
+Dr. Nickell is Fear Free Certified©.
 She says, “I am excited to implement new strategies to ensure your pets have the best experience possible during their visit.”
 If you have concerns about an upcoming visit please call to discuss this before the scheduled visit.

 Dr. Nickell enjoys being a veterinarian for many reasons.
 “I enjoy forming relationships with clients and helping them to make the best decisions for their pets,” she says.
 The challenge of diagnosing a patient and the diversity of cases she sees in a day also keep her passionate about her career choice.

 At home, Dr. Nickell has a Boxer named Jasmine.
 She enjoys running, yoga, reading, traveling, and spending time with her husband Jason (also a veterinarian) and their three young children – Brooke, Will and Paige.

 Clint Seitz, D.V.M.

 Associate Veterinarian Clint Seitz joined Eagle Animal Hospital in March of 2016.
 A Kansas native, Dr. Seitz attended Kansas State University, earning a Bachelor’s in Animal Science in 2003 and a Master’s of Business Administration in 2005.
 He earned his Doctorate of Veterinary Medicine from Kansas State University College of Veterinary Medicine in 2010.